daattali/rsalad/inst/doc/overview.md

 Other functions
 ---------------

+#### `spinMyR()`: create markdown/HTML reports from R scripts with no hassle

+`spinMyR()` is an improvement on `knitr::spin`. `spin` is great and easy when all you need to do is convert an R script to markdown/HTML and everything lives in the same directory.
+But if you've ever tried using `spin` on an R script and got confused about working directories or tried changing the output location, you will love `spinMyR`.
+Since `spin` assumes that the working directory is the directory where the script is, all the paths in the script must change if you are running the script manually or using spin.
+I have battled with `spin` for a total of more than a full day, and the result is `spinMyR`. `spinMyR` makes it easy to use spin on R scripts that require a certain working directory that is not the script's directory, while allowing the script to still function on its own.
+`spinMyR` also lets you select where to output the results, and adds several more features.

+For example, assume we have an R script that reads a data file, generates a figure, and saves a results table.
+Native `spin` works great on simple directory structures like these:

+    - project
+      |- subproject
+         |- input.csv
+         |- script.R

+The resulting directory structure after spinning would be

+    - project
+      |- subproject
+         |- markdown-figs
+            |- fig1.png
+         |- input.csv
+         |- script.R
+         |- script.Rmd
+         |- script.md
+         |- script.HTML
+         |- output.csv

+But here is a more realistic initial directory tree:

+    - project
+      |- subproject
+         |- data
+            |- input.csv
+         |- R
+            |- script.R

+Now if we want `knitr::spin` to work, the path to the input would have to be relative to the `R` directory.
+But if our working directory is `project`, then the path to the input needs to be relative to `project`.
+This means that we can't use the exact same code to source the file vs `spin`-ing the file.
+A similar problem happens if you want to create files from the script.
+And another problem arises if you want to put the resulting md/HTML in a different directory - that is not possible with simple `spin`.
+`spinMyR` fixes all these issues, and more.
+Assuming we are currently in the `project` directory, we could use the following command to generate an appropriate tree structure:

+    spinMyR(file = file.path("R", "script.R"), wd = "subproject",
+            outDir = "reports", figDir = "myfigs")

+    - project
+      |- subproject
+         |- data
+            |- input.csv
+         |- R
+            |- script.R
+         |- reports
+            |- myfigs
+               |- fig1.png
+            |- script.Rmd
+            |- script.md
+            |- script.HTML
+         |- output
+            |- output.csv

+For more information, see `?rsalad::spinMyR`.

 #### `tolowerfirst()`: convert first character to lower case

 `rsalad` provides another function that can sometimes become handy.